Cheap DIY Raised Garden Beds Ideas

 Please Note: I obviously don’t profess to be an expert in this area and I’m just sharing my experience.
 If you have concerns about materials and safety, please consult a professional before beginning construction.

-However, here are a few tips that have worked for me.
+However, see a few tips that have worked for me by clicking here.

 Note: Due to the cost of lumber, we only added one additional bed using this method.